jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 ## The 3 Main Phases Of The Component Lifecycle

-As the complexity of the Component grows we can make use of more and `Hooks` to meet the demands of our business logic.
-Certain functionality might need to be performed only once when Component loads or with each re-render.
+As the complexity of the Component grows we can make use of more and **Hooks** to meet the demands of our business logic.
+Certain functionality might need to be performed only once when Component loads or multiple times upon each re-render.

 Below are the 3 phases that a Component goes through during it's lifetime.